Euro 2024: Who should take England's penalties in a shoot-out? | What lessons can be learned from past spot-kick failures?

-Cole Palmer has the best penalty record of anyone in the England squad, boasting a perfect conversion rate from 15 career spot-kicks; Conor Gallagher, Trent Alexander-Arnold and Jude Bellingham have all yet to miss a career penalty; Ivan Toney has the fifth-highest conversion rate
+Cole Palmer has the best penalty record of anyone in the England squad, boasting a perfect conversion rate from 11 career spot-kicks

 Here's a quiz question: What do the 2022 World Cup final, the 2021 Africa Cup of Nations final, the 2020 European Championship final and the 2016 Copa America final have in common?